tensorflow/tfjs-models/body-pix/README-v2.md

   * **segmentationThreshold** - Must be between 0 and 1.
 For each pixel, the model estimates a score between 0 and 1 that indicates how confident it is that part of a person is displayed in that pixel.
 This *segmentationThreshold* is used to convert these values to binary 0 or 1s by determining the minimum value a pixel's score must have to be considered part of a person.
 In essence, a higher value will create a tighter crop around a person but may result in some pixels being that are part of a person being excluded from the returned segmentation mask.
+  * **maxDetections** -  Defaults to 10.
+Maximum number of returned individual person detections per image.
+  * **scoreThreshold** - Only return individual person detections that have root part score greater or equal to this value.
+Defaults to 0.5
+  * **nmsRadius** - Defaults to 20.
+Non-maximum suppression part distance in pixels.
+It needs to be strictly positive.
+Two parts suppress each other if they are less than `nmsRadius` pixels away.

 #### Returns

 It returns a `Promise` that resolves with a `PartSegmentation` object.
 When there are multiple people in the image they are merged into a single array of part values.
-In addition to `width`, `height`, and `data` fields, `PartSegmentation` object also has a field `pose`.
-Although the part segmentation covers every person in the image, the pose works when there is 1 person in the image.
+In addition to `width`, `height`, and `data` fields, `PartSegmentation` object also has a field `allPose` containing poses for all people.

 ```javascript
 // The array contains 307200 values, one for each pixel of the 640x480 image